Coherent control through phonon anharmonicity

-Our experiment serves as a direct measurement of the anharmonicity of a single phonon mode originating from deviations from the parabolic shape of the potential for the ions.
-This is in contrast to line broadening and coherent coupling between different modes which are typically used to characterize anharmonicity.
+Our experiment serves as a direct measurement of light-induced anharmonicity of a single Raman mode.
+We present a powerful tool to measure mode-specific electron-phonon coupling.
+We show that the joint action of the DECP mechanism and electron-phonon coupling leads to effective light-induced anharmonicity.
+Furthermore, our method could also be used to measure the intrinsic anharmonicity of Raman modes, in contrast to line broadening and coherent coupling between different modes, which are typically used to characterize anharmonicity.
 Our study demonstrates that double pump-probe spectroscopy is a powerful tool for disentangling the thermal, electronic, and anharmonic contributions to phonon frequency shifts.
 By applying this technique, we have been able to gain detailed insights into the complex interplay of these factors in SnTe and SnSe.
 Importantly, the applicability of our approach to disentangling electronic from thermal effects in ultrafast measurements is broader than the application discussed here.
 For example, light-induced phase transitions are tuned as a function of the pump fluence\cite{de2022decoupling}.
 In many cases the nature of the transition, whether of thermal or electronic origins is debated.
 Typically, a theoretical understanding of the particular system at hand is required in addition to the experimental data to reach a definitive conclusion.
 We show that the double pump technique separates between thermal and electronic effects by their distinct temporal behavior and can greatly aid in solving these debates.